 The overall goal of the Family Medicine Residency Program at the University of Florida is to provide a superior training experience that emphasizes the development of excellent family physicians who possess an excellent knowledge base coupled with the patient care experience necessary to enter into the environment of modern medical care models with confidence and competence.

-The department currently runs an ACGME accredited Primary Care Sports Medicine Fellowship.
-The Sports Medicine Fellowship is one-year fellowship based primarily out of the University of Florida Student Health Care Center (SHCC) this link goes to the main student health page.
-The fellowship will work with athletes from all ages and levels including the University of Florida, Santa Fe College and an Alachua County High School.
+The department currently runs an ACGME accredited Sports Medicine Fellowship.
+The Sports Medicine Fellowship is one-year fellowship based primarily out of the University of Florida Student Health Care Center (SHCC).
+The fellow will work with athletes from all ages and levels including the University of Florida, Santa Fe College and an Alachua County High School.
 The goal of the fellowship is to train exceptionally skilled physicians in the areas of primary care athletic medicine and non-operative musculoskeletal medicine.

 This individualized fellowship is a 2-year program for pharmacists desiring to develop advanced skills in clinical practice, independent research, and teaching in the area of Primary Care pharmacotherapy.
 This fellowship program is housed at the UF Family Medicine at Main clinic in north central Gainesville, FL, approximately two miles from UF’s main campus.
 Approximately 23,500 patients/year are treated at this practice site, which is the fellow’s primary clinic, teaching, and research site